bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-05-caffeinated-jester.md

 Having previously tested a NodeJs API server using `mocha` + `chai` + `sinon`, I have migrated a very large numbers of tests over to Jest recently.
-There were several hard-won lessons along the way, which requires onde to change the way one approaches writing tests, and even thinking about tests.
+There were several hard-won lessons along the way, which requires one to change the way one approaches writing tests, and even thinking about tests.

 Jest is the new kid on the block,